 (DATE '1985-11-21', DATE '1991-09-01');

-Also, Check: Postgresql date to string
+Also, check: Postgresql date to string

-Postgres date range type
+Example 3: Using the date range data type

-In Postgresql, Range types are data types that represent a range of values of some element type.
+In PostgreSQL, Range types are data types that represent a range of values of some element type.

-Let’ view the records of employees whose hire date range between 1985-11-21 and 1989-06-02.
+Let’s view the records of employees whose hire date range between 1985-11-21 and 1989-06-02.

 SELECT *